cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Info : Listening on port 4444 for telnet connections
 ```

-Once the code it's upload to the board, do the next steps:
+Once the code it's uploaded to the board, do the next:
 - Connect the ethernet cable to the ethernet port of the board.
 - Connect the mini USB cable to the USB_OTG 1 port.